SHUBHAMspy/react-learning/readme.md

       > Note:

-  4. React keeps this tree of elements in memory, and this tree of elements is actually called **Virtual Dom**.
+  6. React keeps this tree of elements in memory, and this tree of elements is actually called **Virtual Dom**.

       ### Virtual Dom
       Virtual Dom is basically a JS Object that represents real Dom in memory it is actually the tree of elements that describes the Dom Element and the reason its fast is because reading/writing on real Dom is costly but reading/writing on object is not.
 So reading/writing for any action/event is done on virtual Dom and when any changes are made to virtual Dom it simply changes the real Dom.

   5. On initial render, React has to insert the full tree into the Dom.
 Which is very expensive process as there is no other way around it.

-  6. If the tree of elements changes due to some state change, which results into a different return value and different elements.
+  6. *Update the DOM*:If the tree of elements changes due to some state change, which results into a different return value and different elements.
   React once again generates a new tree of elements by starting at the root of the component tree and loop downwards to find all components that have been flagged as needing updates.For each flagged component, React will call either `classComponentInstance.render()` (for class components) or `FunctionComponent()` (for function components), and save the render output.And now we have two trees the old tree and the new tree(the virtual Dom).

   7. The Next thing to do is to sync the Virtual Dom and real Dom.
 React can't just re-render the whole tree because making changes to the Dom is slow and heavy process.